Flintshire Midweek Bowling League

 12.2 In Divisional Cup matches, the games shall be 21 up.
 In calculating the result of the matches ONE point will be awarded to each winner and a total of ONE point will be awarded for the aggregate.

-12.7 In both the Selwyn Roberts Cup Final and the Divisional Cup Finals all participating players must adhere to the BCGBA dress code of Collared Shirt and Tailored Black Trousers / Tailored Black Shorts
+12.8 In both the Selwyn Roberts Cup Final and the Divisional Cup Finals all participating players must adhere to the BCGBA dress code of Collared Shirt and Tailored Black Trousers / Tailored Black Shorts.
+It is the responsibility of Team Captains /Acting Captains to manage the dress code match rule and not the FMBL management Committee present at the final.
+However, the FMBL Management Committee member will have the authority to decide whether the player has breached the dress code rules and whether to allow play or not.
+(See Dress Code)

-13.1 Teams who wish to opt out of the Selwyn Roberts and / or Divisional Cups must advise the Fixture / Competition Secretary in writing by the 31st January
+13.1 Teams who wish to opt out of the Selwyn Roberts and / or Divisional Cups must advise the Fixture / Competition Secretary in writing prior to the draw being made, by the 31st January.

 14.1 It is the responsibility of all Teams / Individuals to return Cups by the 1st July so they can be presented